 Case in point: our older daughter’s high school graduation party a few years ago.
-With the 20/20 vision of hindsight, here’s what I now know I needed…that I didn’t know I needed then…that you can bet I’ll be rounding up in a couple years when we gladly do this celebration dance again.
+With the 20/20 vision of hindsight, here’s what I now know I needed…that I didn’t know I needed then…that you can bet I’ll be rounding up in a couple of years when we gladly do this celebration dance again.

 1. The go-ahead from your grad.

 2. Big-picture perspective.

 3. A friend who recognizes when the garbage needs to be replenished, or dirty dishes need to be removed.

 As the graduate’s parent, you have three main jobs at this party: 1) to greet and talk with your guests, many of whom are probably your own friends and family you haven’t seen in a while; 2) to graciously receive the well-deserved congratulations of said friends and family, and 3) to check in with your graduate from time to time.
 Notice that none of these things is “empty the garbage” or “restock the ham sandwiches.”

 What you need, ideally, is a friend or relative who loves your kid and wants to help make the party run smoothly but who is not so connected to all the guests that she feels deprived if she doesn’t get to spend the duration of the party mingling with them.

 4. An electrical dress rehearsal.

-We held our DIY party in our restored barn, and I didn’t find out until afterwards that my dad practically had to rewire the place mid-event while I sat talking with some of my high school classmates I’d hardly seen since our own parties.
+We held our DIY party in our restored barn, and I didn’t find out until afterward that my dad practically had to rewire the place mid-event while I sat talking with some of my high school classmates I’d hardly seen since our own parties.
 If you’re holding your shindig at home, having a backyard party or in some other location not specifically set up for large-scale entertaining, you might want to do a dry run to make sure three slow-cookers, a roaster, and the soft-serve ice cream machine you rented don’t overload your circuits.